pnp/blog/content/post/how-to-convert-word-document-to-pdf-in-sharepoint-document.md

   [Select ]
 {{< image alt="ChandaniPrajapati_1-1636864275047.png" src="images/blog/how-to-convert-word-document-to-pdf-in-sharepoint-document/ChandaniPrajapati_1-1636864275047.png" >}}

--   ### Create a file to Onedrive
+-   ### Create a file to OneDrive

-    -   Action:  Create a file for Onedrive for business
+    -   Action:  Create a file for OneDrive for business

   - **Folder Path**
   Select folder path of one drive where you want or create a file